Younger siblings look up to their older brothers or sisters – be sure to include them in family conversations about substance use.

 - Drug and alcohol use by the children and teens are not allowed in this family.

-- There are consequences for bad behaviour in this family.
+- There are consequences for breaking the rules about substance use in this family.
 Are you clear about them?

 - If you know that your brother or sister is using alcohol or drugs, we expect you to tell us.
 This is not “snitching;” rather, it is loving your sibling by not enabling him/her.